 Submit a compliance brief.
-Deepheem searches FCA enforcement records, Money Laundering Regulations, JMLSG guidance, FATF recommendations, and regulatory filings — classifying every source by authority type and assessing every finding as Supported, Partial, Unsupported, or Contradicted.
+Deepheem searches authoritative AML/CFT regulatory sources across UK (FCA enforcement records, MLR 2017, JMLSG, FATF), US (FinCEN advisories, SEC enforcement, OFAC, Federal Register, FFIEC), and Nigeria (CBN regulations, EFCC enforcement, MLPA 2022) — classifying every source by authority type and assessing every finding as Supported, Partial, Unsupported, or Contradicted.
 Built for AML analysts, compliance officers, and KYC teams.

 Is this institution currently FCA-authorised, or in the application process?